charliecalvert/CloudNotes/Assignments/Aws/SystemCheck.md

 **NOTE**: _Check the security-group for your EC2 instance.
 I believe we set the range Port Range to 30025-30030.
 We should change that to 30025-30035._

-Turn it in
+## Turn it in

-Tell me branch, folder and tags.
+Tell me

+- branch
+- folder
+- tags.

 Give me a link to your service running on EC2.